feature-image

 ADVERTISEMENT

-One of the highlighted matches includes João Fonseca vs Fábián Marozsán.
+One of the highlighted matches includes João Fonseca vs. Fábián Marozsán.
 More matches are expected to be affected as delays continue.
 The tournament is still in its early stages.
 Many round-of-128 matches are yet to be completed.
 This makes the backlog even more difficult to manage.

 ADVERTISEMENT

-Jamie Murray, former doubles world No. 1, shared his views.
-Speaking on Sky Sports, he explained the situation.
-He said, “It probably depends on how many match courts they can put in play tomorrow.
+“It probably depends on how many match courts they can put in play tomorrow.
 On the schedule today, they’ve got eight courts.
 They might have the potential to do 10 or 11 courts.
-It also depends on how many are set up for electronic line calling, hawkeye, all the sort of stuff as well.”
+It also depends on how many are set up for electronic line calling, hawkeye, all the sort of stuff as well,” he said.

-He added more insight into the plan.
 “I think, ideally, they’ll try to get through everything just so that they’re back on track and players aren’t necessarily having to play back-to-back or even double up on one day.
 I think they’re far away from that.
 The good thing is there are a lot of days in the tournament as well.”

 Practice sessions for main-draw players were also scheduled.
 But the weather outlook remains poor.
 More rain is expected on Thursday, and conditions are still unstable.